Liver Repair: How to Physically Heal from Alcohol Abuse

 A Liver-Friendly Diet is Vital to Healing Your Liver

-In order to aid your liver in the healing process, you need to be on the right diet.
+So it makes sense that in order to aid your liver in the healing process, you need to be on the right diet.
 Eating the right foods is essential when it comes to repairing your liver.
 Equally important?
 Staying away from the wrong ones.

-Here is a quick list of do’s and don’t’s when it comes to a liver-friendly diet:
+Here is a quick list of do’s and don’ts when it comes to a liver-friendly diet:

 - Eat lots of veggies (broccoli, carrots, and green leafy vegetables especially)